About

 Senior researcher with expertise in data engineering, edge intelligence, and federated learning for smart environments.
 He coordinates national and EU projects on trustworthy AI and urban data ecosystems.

-Program Committee (Preliminary)
+Technical Program Committee

 - Dr. Panagiotis Moraitis – Netcompany-Intrasoft